WizKi9d/Rock-Paper-Scissors-Lizard-Spock/README.md

  * If we use 'private protected' it's once again a combination meaning the data cannot be accessed from a different assembly (different project) but it can be accessed where the data is defined and from anywhere that inherits the class the data was defined.

 **What is circular dependancy (in real english):**
+ A circular dependancy means that there are two things.
+Each depends on the other to work.
+ If you think about a chicken.
+It lays an egg.
+So the chicken is one thing and the egg is the second.
+The egg depends on the chicken and the chicken depends on the egg because if it's never an egg then it can't be a chicken.
+This is an issue because if you get a circular dependancy somewhere in your code you can't run it as they will both depend on each other and neither will work.